 Is it sublime and surprising and yet, somehow, simple?
 Yes.
 The technique is ancient.
 The presentation is not fussy.
 But the taste has taken me somewhere—and that’s what Olbrantz hopes to accomplish around the casual, communal tables of Gather GVL.
 “Handing someone a taco or something they’ve never tried before and watching their eyes light up as they bite into it, seeing them get excited about trying something delicious—that feeling is why I do it,” Olbrantz tells me.

 Love is the answer for almost any question you could ask about Olbrantz’s cooking.
 Why be a chef?
 He loves good food.
 Why open four restaurants at once?
 Because it’s four times the cooking and the fun.
 Why pizza and burgers?
 “Because we love to eat them,” he laughs.
 Why Mercado’s emphasis on Yucatecan food?
 Because he wants Greenville to experience the same infatuation with the region’s flavors as he did.
 He quotes Anthony Bourdain, patron saint of all who love food, reminding me that Bourdain says chefs were in the “pleasure business.”
 Olbrantz agrees, adding: “At the end of the day, I want people to feel happy because of what they’re eating.”

 Just before we part ways, Olbrantz confirms I have what I need because he’s leaving the country for Rome.
 “Gotta go research that Roman-style pizza,” he says, grinning, eyes

 Like he says—the man just loves things that are delicious.

-Mercado is slated to open next spring 2019 inside Gather GVL, an outdoor food hall coming to Greenville’s West End.
+Mercado is slated to open in 2020 inside Gather GVL, an outdoor food hall coming to Greenville’s West End.